Human food: Sweet

-Generally regarded as the most pleasant taste, sweetness is almost always caused by a type of simple sugar such as glucose or fructose, or disaccharides such as sucrose, a molecule combining glucose and fructose.
-Complex carbohydrates are long chains and thus do not have the sweet taste.
-Artificial sweeteners such as sucralose are used to mimic the sugar molecule, creating the sensation of sweet, without the calories.
-Other types of sugar include raw sugar, which is known for its amber color, as it is unprocessed.
-As sugar is vital for energy and survival, the taste of sugar is pleasant.
+Generally regarded as the most pleasant taste, sweetness is almost always provided by a type of simple sugar such as glucose or fructose, or disaccharides such as sucrose, a molecule combining glucose and fructose.
+Complex carbohydrates are long chains and do not have a sweet taste.

+In the natural settings that human primate ancestors evolved in, sweetness intensity should indicate energy density, while bitterness tends to indicate toxicity.
+The high sweetness detection threshold and low bitterness detection threshold would have predisposed our primate ancestors to seek out sweet-tasting (and energy-dense) foods and avoid bitter-tasting foods.

+Artificial sweeteners such as sucralose are used to mimic the sugar molecule, creating the sensation of sweetness, without the energy.
 The stevia plant contains a compound known as steviol which, when extracted, has 300 times the sweetness of sugar while having minimal impact on blood sugar.

 Sour

 Sourness is caused by the taste of acids, such as vinegar in alcoholic beverages.
 Sour foods include citrus, specifically lemons, limes, and to a lesser degree oranges.
-Sour is evolutionarily significant as it is a sign for a food that may have gone rancid due to bacteria.
-Many foods, however, are slightly acidic, and help stimulate the taste buds and enhance flavor.
+Sour is evolutionarily significant as it is a sign of food that may have gone rancid due to bacteria.
+Many foods, however, are slightly acidic and help stimulate the taste buds and enhance flavour.